fsfe/reuse-docs/README.md

 ## Install

-There's no installation here, but you can run the Dockerfile to have relevant documents generated as PDF.
+There's no installation here, only the plain text documents.
 The sister repository [reuse-website](https://github.com/fsfe/reuse-website) includes this repository as a submodule to display it on [reuse.software](https://reuse.software).

 ## Usage